katiewhite1151/katiewhite1151.github.io/_pages/show.md

   <li> Sound? </li>
 </ul>

-<p> Works for sale - explain how this works and how to get more info / contact</p>
+<p> Works for sale - explain how this works and how to get more info / contact.
+Also note that all works will be unframed unless noted otherwise.</p>